Shikoku Shinkansen: Developments in the 2010s

 On February 13, 2017, the Japan Project Industry Council (JAPIC)'s "National Land and Future Project Study Group" compiled a proposal titled "New Projects for a Leap Forward."
 After exchanging opinions with business leaders and experts from all over the country, the approximately 40 members of the study group narrowed down the initial list of 170 projects to approximately 140, placing emphasis on utilizing private funds and introducing the latest technologies such as IoT, and selected 18 "priority promotion" projects and 22 "recommended" projects.
 The proposal includes the "BEYOND2020" project, a vision for the future that looks 20–30 years into the future after the 2020 Tokyo Olympics.
 With the aim of revitalizing the Shikoku region and promoting tourism in the Seto Inland Sea, the government has listed the early construction of the Shikoku Shinkansen using a single-track system as one of its priority projects, and has estimated the estimated construction cost at 1 trillion yen if Okayama-Utazu is double-tracked and Utazu-Takamatsu, Tokushima, Kochi, and Matsuyama are single-tracked.
 JAPIC Vice Chairman Hideo Nakamura stated, "Only a few of the railways in Shikoku are double-tracked.
 Single-tracking can be done more cheaply, and there is a global need for it.".
-Other proposals related to the new Shinkansen line include speeding up the Hokkaido Shinkansen by adding two more Seikan Tunnels, overhauling Shinjuku Station to allow access to the Tōhoku, Jōetsu, and Hokuriku Shinkansen lines, and revitalizing the Sea of Japan side of the Chugoku region with a mini-shinkansen.
+Other proposals related to the new Shinkansen line include speeding up the Hokkaido Shinkansen by adding two more Seikan Tunnels, overhauling Shinjuku Station to allow access to the Tōhoku, Jōetsu, and Hokuriku Shinkansen lines, and revitalizing the San'in region with a mini-shinkansen.
 A symposium was held at the Keidanren Kaikan Building in Tokyo on March 9.

 Seeing this change in circumstances as an opportunity, a new organization, the Shikoku Shinkansen Development Promotion Association, was launched on July 6, 2017, reorganized from the Shikoku Railway High Speed Liaison Committee.
 The inaugural general meeting, held at the Keidanren Kaikan in Tokyo, was attended by 46 organizations, including the Shikoku Keidanren, the four prefectures, the prefectural economic associations, the chamber of commerce federations, the chamber of commerce federations, the tourism associations, the mayors' associations, the town and village associations, and the council chairpersons' associations.
 Shikoku Keidanren Chairman Akira Chiba (Chairman of Shikoku Electric Power) was appointed as chairman, and the prefectural governors and the heads of the chamber of commerce federations were appointed as vice-chairmen.